Jsudarshan26/delta-demo/README.md

 # delta-demo
-this is for info pur repo
+this is for info pur repo.